AlexKrechmer/unicorn-naabu/README.md

 Suggest ideas to make Unicorn Scan even more magical 🦄

-License

-This project is licensed under the MIT License.
+License: This project is licensed under the MIT License.
 Based on Naabu.

 Acknowledgements